element-hq/synapse/docs/usage/configuration/config_documentation.md

 limit_remote_rooms:
   enabled: true
   complexity: 0.5
-  complexity_error: "I can\u2019t let you do that, Dave."
+  complexity_error: I can't let you do that, Dave.
   admins_can_join: true
 ```
 ---